ciandotson/PipelineProject_Cian_Dotson/Read_Extraction.md

 `fasterq-dump SRR5660045`

 # **Step 2: Downloading the Reference Genome of HCMV that only contains CDS sequences**
-We are interested in getting the CDS reads from NCBi Accession NC_006273.2.
+We are interested in getting the CDS reads from NCBI Accession NC_006273.2.
 To access just the CDS reads, you can run the following python script:

-`from Bio import Entrez
+`from Bio import Entrez`
-from Bio import SeqIO`
+`from Bio import SeqIO`

+`Entrez.email = your.email@here.com`
+`